I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 ]'

-When sending this request continuously, you can see the response below, and the status is IN_PROGRESS instead of STARTING.
+When sending this request consecutively, the response shows that the status is IN_PROGRESS instead of STARTING.

 {